 - It is like China, Soviet Union or North Korean to disallow people to move.

 The communist countries are/were restricting people’s freedom of movement within the border, as well as the freedom to leave their countries.
 This is totally different from the prohibition of arbitrary entry of foreigners.

 - US interfered in Middle East wars, leaving a mess, and therefore the US has the obligation to admit these refugees.

 There is not enough evidence that the refugee problem in the Middle East is only caused by the United States.
 Sectarianism and extremism made more people homeless.
 As for the US invasion of Iraq, each part has no obligation to accept the belligerent other’s refugees.

 - If every country is so cold-blooded, where do refugees go?

 Wherever refugees go, it is their freedom.
 Of course, for most people who are unable to obtain the right of abode in other countries, they should stay, try to end the wars and rebuild their countries.

 Maybe, but is “cultural diversity” really a good thing as many imagine?
-Stay tuned for my next article “Criticism of multiculturalism.”
+I will write an article about “Criticism of multiculturalism” in future.

 Last modified on 2017-02-06